 Earthworm Enzymes worked somewhat to break down the essential oils and their odors on the prefinished hardwood sample as well as the painted drywall sample.

-I did not find anything that worked better than this.
+I did not find anything that worked better than this in this first round (but later found a better solution here).

 Spray down the surface and leave it on for 1-3 days.
 You can respray it during that timeframe if you like.